 We denote the heart of this $t$-structure by

-and call its objects \emph{perverse motives} on $X$. \end{definition} \begin{proposition} Let $(X,\Ss)$ be affinely Whitney-Tate stratified varieties and $j:W\rightarrow X$ be an inclusion of a union of strata.
+This is an abelian category and we call its objects \emph{perverse motives} on $X$. \end{definition} \begin{proposition} Let $(X,\Ss)$ be an affinely Whitney--Tate stratified variety and $j:W\rightarrow X$ be an inclusion of a union of strata.
 Then \begin{enumerate} \item the functors $j^*,j_!$ are right t-exact, i.e. they preserve $p\leq0$; \item the functors $j^!,j_*$ are left t-exact, i.e. they preserve $p\geq0$; \item the tensor product is weight left exact, i.e. restricts to

 \item Verdier duality reverses the $t$-structure, i.e. restricts to

 \item the internal Hom functor $\iHom{X}$ is weight right t-exact, i.e. restricts to